marcecj/stream_looper/README.md

 ### RumblePad 2 Pure Data UI

 For my own use I wrote a Pd UI through which you can control Stream Looper with a RumblePad 2 controller.
+It has two variants:

-You must compile Stream Looper with `faust2puredata` or `scons FAUST_ARCHITECTURE=puredata ...` first before you can use it.
+1. One that uses Stream Looper as a Pd external.
+In this case, you must compile Stream Looper with `faust2puredata` or `scons FAUST_ARCHITECTURE=puredata ...` first before you can use it.
 Technically you could also use `faust2pd`, if I understand it correctly, as the Pd object name stays the same, but it is superfluous for the purposes of this UI.
+2. One that communicates with Stream Looper via OSC, e.g., when compiled as a stand-alone JACK application.

 The controller mappings are set up as follows: